bergesinstitute/grafmethodenglish/book-5-unit-2.md

 ## More examples (más ejemplos)

 *If I had known about the party, I would have gone.*
-(Si hubiera sabido de la fiesta, habría ido).
+(Si me hubieran avisado de la fiesta, habría ido).

 *If we had left earlier, we would have caught the flight.*
 (Si hubiéramos salido antes, habríamos cogido el vuelo).